It has been another amazing year for Drama across the entire Two Counties Trust.

 When will my child find out which form group or house they are in?

-During the Transition days, your child will spend all day with their form groups in order to build strong relationships prior to starting with us in September.
+During the transition days, your child will spend all day with their form groups in order to build strong relationships prior to starting with us in September.
 Our families will receive a letter before the Transition days to inform them of their child’s form and house.

-To ensure that we have as much information as possible before your child starts with us in September, we ask that you complete our admission form.
-This can either be posted back to us or emailed on enquiries@swanwickhall.ttct.co.uk.
+To ensure that we have as much information as possible before your child starts with us in September, we ask that you complete our admission form

-Admission Form (Word)
+Transition Admission Form

 Aspens Special Diets Parent Letter